EsotericSoftware/spine-scripts/photoshop/README.md

 When a layer has a mask, the mask bounds are used instead of the layer's whitespace trimmed bounds.
 This allows control over the size of the image even when using `Trim whitespace`.

 A layer mask can be useful when a mesh image needs whitespace at its edges for placing vertices in Spine.

-It can also be used to keep a linked mesh image the same size as the source mesh.
+When `[mesh:name]` is used, the linked mesh will use the size of the source mesh, so a layer mask is not necessary for that.

 ## Adjustment layers